gphics/ruffle/server/README.md

+# Ruffle
-# This is for the server part of the application
+#### This is the server part of the web application
-## The architecture is microservice
+A fullstack web application that allows it's users disseminate information faster.